simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

         exit unless system(cmd)
       end

 #.
-Set the password, add IPA server settings, and include the classes in hiera:
+Set the password, add IPA server settings, and include the classes in Hiera:

    .. code-block:: yaml